Shaikh Paltu

 Shaikh Paltu, IOM (c.
-1820s – 6 May 1857) was a havildar initially being a sepoy (soldier), with the British East India Company who served in the 34th Bengal Native Infantry in March 1857, shortly before widespread discontent broke out in the Bengal Army.
-When on March 29, Sepoy Mangal Pandey of the same regiment attacked a British lieutenant, Shaikh Paltu intervened to assist the officer and captured Mangal Pandey.
+1820s – 6 May 1857) was a sepoy (soldier), with the British East India Company who served in the 34th Bengal Native Infantry in March 1857, shortly before widespread discontent broke out in the Bengal Army.
+When on March 29, Sepoy Mangal Pandey of the same regiment attacked a British lieutenant, Shaikh Paltu intervened to assist the officer.
 The sepoys of the quarter guard on duty and others present refused to take any action against their comrade and remained as "idle spectators of a murderous assault".

+Following this incident Shaikh Paltu was promoted to havildar (sergeant) and recommended for a decoration.
+He was however subsequently murdered, reportedly by fellow sepoys.